-The official name of the agency is the South Carolina Public Employee Benefit Authority not Employees Benefit Authority or Employee Benefits Authority.
+• The official name of the agency is the South Carolina Public Employee Benefit Authority - not Employees Benefit Authority or Employee Benefits Authority.
 When referring to the agency internally, you can simply use our initials, PEBA.
 When referring to the agency externally, first spell out South Carolina Public Employee Benefit Authority and include PEBA in parentheses.
 Then, in subsequent references, you can simply use PEBA.
-In some instances, such as in document footers, S.C.
-PEBA is acceptable.